Debt Collection Agency France: Recovering B2B Debts from French Buyers

 Interest rate.
 ECB reference rate plus 10 percentage points (vs. directive minimum of 8).
 Applies automatically from the day after the payment due date without further notice.

 Payment terms cap.
 60 days from invoice issue, or 45 days end-of-month.
 Longer terms are unenforceable against creditor objection.
-Specific sectoral rules apply to food, transport, and construction.

 Recovery compensation. €40 fixed per late invoice.
 Additional recovery costs may be claimed on top with documentation.